-Novelist David Towsey is working on a crime-fantasy trilogy, Tales of Fenest, co-authored with novelist and poet Katherine Stansfield under the pseudonym D.K.
+Novelist David Towsey has recently completed a crime-fantasy trilogy, Tales of Fenest, co-authored with novelist and poet Katherine Stansfield under the pseudonym D.K.
 Fields.
 Set in the fictional Union of Realms during election year when storytellers compete for votes, the trilogy explores the impact of storytelling in the democratic process.
 The first novel, Widow’s Welcome (2019), introduced readers to Detective Cora Gorderheim as she investigated the murder of a man found with his mouth sewn shut.
 The second, The Stitcher and the Mute, published in 2020, continues Cora’s investigation and explores the silencing of powerful stories.
-The third part of the trilogy, Farewell to the Liar, will be published in 2021.
+The third part of the trilogy, Farewell to the Liar, was published in 2021.

 Delivering online lessons to second language English learners has become a new feature of TESOL education since COVID-19.
 Dr Rhian Webb’s research collaboration with Cardiff-based International School, ‘Peartree Languages’ explores strategies to teach and deliver digital English lessons to international learners.
 All USW TESOL students are given a weekly opportunity to observe, assist, participate in and discuss online lessons delivered to international learners located in 12 different countries, from Columbia and Brazil to Germany, Italy, Russia and beyond.
 The experiences inform the practical live teaching that students undertake to achieve their Graduate USW TESOL Certificate.
 The research ensures that USW’s TESOL education is at the cutting edge of industry requirements.